adeyisegun/Power-BI-report-for-Seven-Sages-Brewing-Company/ReadMe.txt

 Power BI report for Seven Sages Brewing Company

-In this project, we create a data model and Power BI report for Seven Sages Brewing Company that combines information from all over the company.
-Our data model makes it possible for the company's CFO to quickly review and analyze what beers sell well and which ones generate the highest profitability.

-We use PowerBI to combine and centralize data that was previously siloed, solving a very common issue facing many companies.
-More importantly, we also apply PowerBI key concepts to Get data, Transform data in Power Query, Create Date Table, Build Relationships, write Dax Measures and build a Report.

-Main Steps
-Here are the main steps.

-- Source files.
-Download and familiarize yourself with the source files provided by SSBC.
-- Sketch the data model.
-Sketch out the data model.
-- Get and Transform data in Power Query
-- Create date table.
-Create a date table to support time intelligence.
-- Build relationships between tables.
-Build a relationship from each dimension to the relevant key on the fact table.
+This project focuses on creating a comprehensive Power BI report for Seven Sages Brewing Company, enabling the CFO to gain valuable insights into the company's sales performance and profitability.
+By combining and centralizing data from various sources, the report provides a holistic view of the business, highlighting top-selling beers and identifying the most profitable products.

+Utilizing Power BI's key functionalities, we employ a structured approach to develop the report.
+The project begins with sourcing and familiarizing ourselves with the provided data files from Seven Sages Brewing Company.
+We then proceed to sketch out the data model, ensuring it captures all relevant information for analysis.

+Using Power Query, we employ data transformation techniques to prepare and shape the data for analysis.
+This includes cleaning, filtering, and aggregating the data to derive meaningful insights.
+Furthermore, we create a date table to facilitate time-based analysis and build relationships between different tables to establish connections and enable seamless data exploration.

-- Write Dax Measures.
-To satisfy the CFO's requirements, we will need to write six measures—to calculate Sales, Cost of Sales and Gross Profit Margin in two different currencies.
+To meet the CFO's requirements, we write DAX measures that calculate crucial metrics such as Sales in USD ($), Cost of Sales in USD ($), and Gross Profit Margin (GPM) in USD (%).
+Additionally, considering the company's operations in multiple currencies, we incorporate measures to evaluate Sales in CAD ($) and analyze unit sales by product as a percentage.
-- Create a report.
-Build a basic visual report to display your findings.

-Calculated Measures

-Sales in USD ($)
-Cost of Sales USD ($)
-Gross Profit Margin (or GPM) in USD (%)
-Sales in CAD ($)
-Unit Sales by Product (%)
-Share of gross profit by Product type (%)
+Finally, we leverage Power BI's visualization capabilities to create a visually appealing and informative report.
+The report showcases sales performance, profitability, and the share of gross profit by product type, providing actionable insights for strategic decision-making.

+Through this project, we demonstrate proficiency in data modeling, data transformation, DAX calculations, and report building using Power BI.
+The Power BI report enables Seven Sages Brewing Company to gain a comprehensive understanding of their sales and profitability, facilitating data-driven decision-making for sustainable business growth.